 Available in more finishes here.

-The budget friendly price tag makes the GL20 affordable for players of all ages and levels.
-A solid body construction ensures experienced players can rely on it for top sustain and tuning stability.
-All-in-all, one of the best value-for-money Eastocast guitars available today!
+The budget-friendly price tag makes the Ibanez Altstar affordable for players of all ages and levels.
+Whilst the top quality construction and high-quality hardware ensures experienced players can rely on it for top sustain and tuning stability.
+All-in-all, one of the best value-for-money Ibanez guitars available today!